On the go? Listen to the audio version of How to Handle a Last Minute Cancellation to take us with you!

 Although you can’t always prevent customers from cancelling, you can take steps to reduce the impact those last minute cancellations will have on your business.
 And we’re here to help you put a solid strategy in place, so read on!

-1. Automate confirmations and reminders to reduce last minute cancellations.
+1. Automate communications to reduce last minute cancellations

 Let’s get to the root of why most last minute cancellations happen: Your customers are people, and people forget things easily.
 It’s human nature (literally).
 That’s why we love reminders—and if you’re not already, you should be sending them.